SGpp/DisCoTec/README.md

 * Since data connections to the HLRS are not possible without using ssh tunnels, we set them up in advance.
 Run
-  `ssh -L  9999:localhost:9999 username@eslogin002.hww.de` from helium to login into HLRS while creating an ssh tunnel.
+  `ssh -L  9999:localhost:9999 username@eslogin002.hww.de` from helium, to log in to HLRS while creating an ssh tunnel.

 * Adjust the parameter files on HLRS and helium to fit the simulation.
   Use hostname=eslogin002 on HLRS and hostname=localhost on helium.
 Set